(15 ILCS 405/9.03)

 (b) Except as provided in subsection (b-5), all State payments for an employee's payroll or an employee's expense reimbursement must be made through direct deposit.
 It is the responsibility of the paying State agency to ensure compliance with this mandate.
 If a State agency pays an employee's payroll or an employee's expense reimbursement without using direct deposit, the Comptroller may charge that employee a processing fee of $2.50 per paper warrant.
 The processing fee may be withheld from the employee's payment or reimbursement.
 The amount collected from the fee shall be deposited into the Comptroller's Administrative Fund.

-(b-5) If an employee wants their payments deposited into a secure check account, the employee must submit a direct deposit form to the paying State agency for their payroll or to the Comptroller for their expense reimbursements.
+(b-5) If an employee wants his or her payments deposited into a secure check account, the employee must submit a direct deposit form to the paying State agency for his or her payroll or to the Comptroller for his or her expense reimbursements.
 Upon acceptance of the direct deposit form, the Comptroller shall disburse those funds to the secure check account.
 For the purposes of this Section, "secure check account" means an account established with a financial institution for the employee that allows the dispensing of the funds in the account through a third party who dispenses to the employee a paper check.